emissary-ingress/emissary/docs/reference/modules.md

 # Core Configuration: Modules

 Modules let you enable and configure special behaviors for Ambassador, in ways that may apply to Ambassador as a whole or which may apply only to some mappings.
-The actu al configuration possible for a given module depends on the module.
+The actual configuration possible for a given module depends on the module.

 ## The `ambassador` Module